 Hence, Mycenae is regarded as the palace of Agamemnon, the commander-in-chief of the Greek army in Homer’s Iliad, while the Mycenaean complex of structures at Pylos in Messenia is referred to as the “palace of Nestor”, named after the oldest and wisest of the Greek kings who sailed for Troy.
 Mycenaean Iolcus is connected with Jason, who was the leader of the Argonauts, while Thebes is naturally associated with Cadmus, the legendary founder of the city.

-I’ve written before about the historicity of Homer, but to put it very briefly, there are elements in the story of the Trojan War that do indeed seem to stretch back to Mycenaean times.
-These elements are mostly limited to the political background of the Iliad in particular.
+I’ve written before about the historicity of Homer, but to put it very briefly, there are relatively few elements in the story of the Trojan War that appear to stretch back to Mycenaean times.
+These elements perhaps include the political situation sketched in the Iliad.
 Mycenae was, in the first millennium, a small town that was eventually destroyed by Argos in 468 BC, and never rose to the position of prominence that it obviously enjoyed in the Late Bronze Age.
 Homer, who’s floruit is dated to ca. 700 BC, likely made Agamemnon the commander-in-chief of the Greeks because the basic framework of the story he was telling had been handed down through the centuries as part of a long oral tradition with roots in the Bronze Age.

 But there’s no sign in the Homeric epics of the palace bureaucracy that seems to have been an integral part of Mycenaean society.
 The Mycenaeans adopted from the Minoans the custom of recording information on clay tablets, using a script derived from Minoan Linear A, called Linear B by Arthur Evans.
 Linear B was deciphered in the 1950s and was used to record an early form of Greek.
 In Homer, writing is rare and described in mystical terms, as if it was something almost alien to Homer.